rayxuan2000/rayxuan2000.github.io/_pages/cv.md

 Research Experience
 =====
-**Particle Swarm Optimization for High-dimension UAV Route Planning**	             03/2022-06/2022
+**Particle Swarm Optimization for High-dimension UAV Route Planning**

-_Supervisor: Feng Yan, Associate Professor of SEU’s National Mobile Communication Research Lab_
+_Supervisor: Feng Yan, Associate Professor of SEU’s National Mobile Communication Research Lab, 03/2022-06/2022_

  * Used the standard formula in evolutionary algorithm based offline/online path planner for UAV navigation to describe the terrain as a matrix for scene terrain modeling.
  * Described the principle of the improved particle swarm optimization algorithm, with the cost function using total distance as an evaluation metric while limiting the UAV position range, drew a flow chart in VISIO, along with a pseudo-code description.
  * Simulated and verified the revised algorithm’s effect in MATLAB, obtained optimal results and convergence curves under three scenarios, compared the algorithms’ mean and standard deviation before and after the modification.
  * Analyzed possible challenges such as learning factor selection and algorithm convergence, and completed an IEEE conference-compliant paper.

-**Digital Communications Online Research Seminar**                                     	10/2021-01/2022
+**Digital Communications Online Research Seminar**

-_Supervisor: Justin P. Coon, Professor of Engineering Science, University of Oxford_
+_Supervisor: Justin P. Coon, Professor of Engineering Science, University of Oxford, 10/2021-01/2022_

  * Paper: Ruize Xuan, “Basic Analysis for Base-band and Pass-band Transmission System,” Proc.
 SPIE 12258, International Conference on Neural Networks, Information, and Communication Engineering (NNICE), 122581P (30 June 2022); doi:10.1117/12.2640510, EI indexed
  * Completed a project: Simulation on the Design of Digital Pulse-Position Modulation (PPM) System.